William D. McDowell Observatory

 The telescope has several special filters designed to help minimize the effects of the area’s light pollution.
 The precision instrument also includes specialized cameras to photograph various astronomical objects, a photometer to measure the brightness of stars and study how they vary over time, and a spectroscope to analyze wavelengths of light to determine the chemical composition of light-emitting objects.

-Note: In order to access the observatory telescope, a visitor must be able to climb 25 steps in a spiral formation.
+Note: To access the observatory telescope, a visitor must be able to climb 25 steps in spiral formation.